lilhumza/Bank/README.md

 # Bank
+File Assignments:
-Abdul: ATM.java
+- Abdul: ATM.java
-Humza: BankTeller.java
+- Humza: BankTeller.java
-Tarek: Account.java
+- Tarek: Account.java

 Things to add:
 - Make accounts that are limited and do not have as much capabilites as main accounts (i.e. student/children accounts).